 Common interview questions for dental assistants

 During your interview, you’ll be asked a variety of questions about your professional and personal experiences.
 These questions may take a number of forms, but your interviewers are generally trying to learn specific information about you.
-Here are some common questions you should be prepared to answer during your dental assistant interview.
+Here are some common dental assistant interview questions that you should be prepared for.

 What dental experience do you have?